LRP1: Alzheimer's disease

 Neurons require cholesterol to function.
 Cholesterol is imported into the neuron by apolipoprotein E (apoE) via LRP1 receptors on the cell surface.
 It has been theorized that a causal factor in Alzheimer's is the decrease of LRP1 mediated by the metabolism of the amyloid precursor protein, leading to decreased neuronal cholesterol and increased amyloid beta.

 LRP1 is also implicated in the effective clearance of Aβ from the brain to the periphery across the blood-brain barrier.
 LRP1 mediates pathways that interact with astrocytes and pericytes, which are associated with the blood-brain barrier.
 In support of this, LRP1 expression is reduced in endothelial cells as a result of normal aging and Alzheimer's disease in humans and animal models of the disease.
-This clearance mechanism is modulated by the apoE isoforms, with the presence of the apoE4 isoform resulting in reduced transcytosis of Aβ in in vitro models of the blood-brain barrier.
+This clearance mechanism is modulated by the apoE isoforms, with the presence of the apoE4 isoform resulting in reduced transcytosis of Aβ in in-vitro models of the blood-brain barrier.
 The reduced clearance appears to be, at least in part, as a result of an increase in the ectodomain shedding of LRP1 by sheddases, resulting in the formation of soluble LRP1 which is no longer able to transcytose the Aβ peptides.

 In addition, over-accumulation of copper in the brain is associated with reduced LRP1 mediated clearance of amyloid beta across the blood brain barrier.
 This defective clearance may contribute to the buildup of neurotoxic amyloid-beta that is thought to contribute to Alzheimer's disease.

 Cardiovascular disease

 Studies have elucidated different roles for LRP1 in cellular processes relevant for cardiovascular disease.
 Atherosclerosis is the primary cause of cardiovascular disease such as stroke and heart attacks.
 In the liver LRP1 is important for the removal of atherogenic lipoproteins (Chylomicron remnants, VLDL) and other proatherogenic ligands from the circulation.
 LRP1 has a cholesterol-independent role in atherosclerosis by modulating the activity and cellular localization of the PDGFR-β in vascular smooth muscle cells.
 Finally, LRP1 in macrophages has an effect on atherosclerosis through the modulation of the extracellular matrix and inflammatory responses.
+A 2026 analysis of human transcriptomic datasets found that LRP1 expression was highest in the aorta, followed by the coronary and tibial arteries, and was approximately twice as high in atrial tissue as in the left ventricle.
+Expression was generally stable with age except in the tibial artery, while sex differences among vascular tissues were detected only in the aorta.
+Single-cell data showed prominent expression in fibroblasts, macrophages, adipocytes, with moderate expression in smooth muscle cells.